smolck/veonim/docs/readme.md

 ### buffer features
 - `buffer-search` - fuzzy search lines in the current buffer
-- `viewport-search` - fuzzy search lines in the current buffer viewport
 - `buffer-prev` - jump to previous visited buffer. this is similar to `<C-O>` except it does not include any intermediary jumps
 - `buffer-next` - jump to next visited buffer. this is similar to `<C-I>` except it does not include any intermediary jumps

 ### language features
-The following features require a language server extension to be installed and activated for the current filetype.
+The following features require a VSCode language extension to be installed and activated for the current filetype.
+Activation is done automatically if you have a matching filetype for the current buffer.
+For example, when entering a `.ts` file, if you have a vim plugin that sets that filetype (or you set it manually) to `typescript` then the VSCode Typescript extension will be activated.

-Autocomplete is triggered automatically.
+Autocomplete is triggered automatically if you have **not** overridden `completefunc`.
+Veonim will set `completefunc` on startup, but you can of course opt-out of autocomplete and use your own completion engines by setting `completefunc` in your vimrc.

 Choosing completions can be done with `Tab` and `Shift-Tab`.
 Matching is done with a fuzzy-search engine.
 Keybinds and auto-trigger will be changed soon to be opt-in and configurable.

 Autocompletion has two data sources for completion candidates:
 - current buffer keywords (available in any buffer)
-- intellisense provided by language servers (available only if language support configured)
+- intellisense provided by VSCode extensions

-Signature help (provides an overlay tooltip for function parameters and documentation) is triggered automatically (if supported)
+Signature help (provides an overlay tooltip for function parameters and documentation) is triggered automatically (if supported and `completefunc` has not been overridden)

 - `definition` - jump to definition
+- `implementation` - jump to implementation
 - `type-definition` - jump to type definition
-- `implementation` - jump to implementation
 - `references` - find references
   - opens up side menu similar to the grep menu. see [fuzzy menu keybindings](#fuzzy-menu-keybindings)
 - `rename` - rename current symbol under cursor
 - `hover` - show symbol information (and docs) in an overlay
 - `symbols` - bring up a fuzzy menu to choose a symbol in the current buffer to jump to
-- `workspace-symbols` - like `symbols` but across the entire project workspace. this can be pretty slow on large projects, especially on first usage. this is a limitation of the language server
+- `workspace-symbols` - like `symbols` but across the entire project workspace. this can be pretty slow on large projects, especially on first usage
 - `highlight` - highlight the current symbol in the buffer
 - `highlight-clear` - clear symbol highlight
 - `next-usage` - jump to the next usage of the symbol under the cursor